Skip to main content

 Shrimp Daily Limits and General Rules

-(See gear rules on Statewide Gear Rules)
+(See Statewide Gear Rules)

 Puget Sound (Marine Areas 5-13 and Marine Area 4 east of the Bonilla-Tatoosh line).